+The most important part of the Boxwell experience is program.
+"Program" is a broad term.
+Certainly it includes merit badge sessions and campfires, but when the staff talks about program, they usually mean something else.
 Program are the activities that make camp unique.
-These could be games in the afternoon or evening, campfires, camp-wide activities or songs.
-Often program refers to dining hall activities -skits and songs put on by the staff during meal time to enhance the camp experience.
+These could be games in the afternoon or evening, camp-wide activities or songs.
+Often program refers to dining hall activities--skits and songs put on by the staff during meal time to enhance the camp experience.

-Part of this approach involves songs and skits.
+Mealtime involves songs and skits.
 In addition to inner camp communications (you are not allowed to say "announcements" in the dining hall), the staff will break out into song.
 These songs are sometimes spontaneous and other times part of a more organized program.
 The songs are also varied nature, ranging from television theme songs ("Gilligan's Island", "The Brady Bunch") to more conventional camp songs ("The Prune Song," "Bananas, Coconuts and Grapes").
 The staff will also utilize skits.
 It is not uncommon to see a version of the "Dating Game" with staff members dressed as women during a week of camp.

 All dining hall program is aimed at making meal time unique from experiences at school.
-Again, Boxwell is a Boy Scout camp, not summer school!
+Again, Boxwell is a Scout camp, not summer school!